 It has been shown that even small amounts of cement in traditional mortars leads to inferior less durable mortars that can cause problems.
 If a mortar with a set is required then a hydraulic lime is more suitable.
 Building with cement and pointing with lime is also a waste of time technically and has no real advantages over a hydraulic lime mortar, which will allow building and pointing to be done in one operation.

-To find out more about any of our products or build systems, and how you can use them effectively, call Lime Green today on 01952 728611 or email us and we'll be happy to answer your questions.
+To find out more about any of our products and how you can use them effectively, call Lime Green today on 01952 728611 or email us and we'll be happy to answer your questions.

 Education Guide A2